-When someone you know is experiencing some difficult moments of griefs, it can be quite tempting to go the preacher’s route with sermons such as the “10 steps to take during a loss.”
+When someone you know is experiencing some difficult moments of griefs, it can be quite tempting to go the preacher’s route with sermons such as the “”10 steps to take during a loss, “you’ve cried enough, it’s time to move on..””
 It sounds good.
 But it’s not for this time.
 And definitely not during a sudden loss.
-The best steps they actually would respond to may be your being there with them.
+The best steps they actually would respond to may be your being there for them, even silently.
 Lectures rarely go well with the bereaved who’s hurting and still finding it hard to accept the loss.
 No one gets trained on fighting a war at the battlefield.

 Clichés such as “I know how you feel,” “don’t cry anymore,” and “this too shall pass,” may not be the best of utterances as such times, either, because it can make the one grieving feel bad, or even worst about how they are expressing their pains.
 Some would feel guilty about not grieving in the most acceptable way.